How to put an end to back pain & stiffness without taking painkillers, without risking surgery and having to wait to see a GP

 In the majority of cases, pain is not correlated with these structural abnormalities.

-Lower back pain research has identified that the most effective form of physiotherapy treatment for lower back pain is exercise and manual therapy.
+Back pain research has identified that the most effective form of physiotherapy treatment for back pain is exercise and manual therapy.

 Based on your physiotherapist’s examination, they will be able to identify the best forms of manual therapy and exercise for you to help enable normal spinal movement, build confidence in your back and a return to normal life.
 Your physiotherapist may include other forms of treatment to facilitate recovery.
 We offer Rehabilitation programmes at ALO Physiotherapy which can help you get back to living your life pain free.